ArunavaCoderEm/INDIAN-FLAG-TURTLE/README.md

 # B-W-INDIAN-FLAG-TURTLE
-The Indian Flag with black and white colour made with python turtle animation.
+The Indian Flag with black and white colour also with required colours made with python turtle animation.

 # Run ?
 Install turtle then download code and run in your compiler.